The Crisis Facing Community Banks and the Small Businesses Who Rely on Them

 Thankfully, other options like factoring and purchase order financing help fill the gap and ease the burden of transferring debt to another lender by providing small business owners with vital cash flow quickly.

-Capstone Business Funding, LLC specializes in providing business owners with options.
+Capstone Capital Group, LLC specializes in providing business owners with options.
 Our factoring and purchase order invoicing services allow qualified business owners to gain access to necessary cash flow faster so they can stay afloat and remain competitive.

 If you’re ready to learn more about the options available to you, call us today at 212-755-3636 or contact us online www.capstonetrade.com.